mtumilowicz/scala-akka-http-workshop/README.md

     * one for fault recovery logic
         * consists of actors that monitor the actors in the normal flow
 * instead of catching exceptions in an actor, we’ll just let the actor crash
-* The actor code for handling messages only contains normal processing logic and no error han- dling or fault recovery logic, so it’s effectively not part of the recovery process, which keeps things much clearer
+* actor code for handling messages only contains normal processing logic and no error handling or fault recovery logic
+    * it’s effectively not part of the recovery process, which keeps things much clearer
 * The mailbox for a crashed actor is suspended until the supervisor in the recovery flow has decided what to do with the exception
 * How does an actor become a supervisor?
     * Akka has chosen to enforce parental supervision, meaning that any actor that creates actors automatically becomes the supervisor of those actors.